 The Street Health Centre is a 365-days-a-year harm-reduction health centre specializing in providing accessible health services to individuals needing support.
 Services are for people who use injection, inhalant, and illicit drugs; those involved in the sex trade; high-risk youth; the homeless; and people recently released from incarceration.
 Professionals comprise nurse practitioners, registered nurses, doctors, counsellors, an Indigenous elder, and support workers.

 Provincial & National

-On this site, you'll find information on the Alzheimer Society, Alzheimer's disease and related dementias, caregiving, research, news, events and more.
+On this site, you'll find information about the Alzheimer Society, Alzheimer's disease and related dementias, caregiving, research, news, events, and more.

 Seeks to develop and provide public policy advice that promotes mental health and improves the lives of people living with mental illness.

-Ontario Early Years Centres are places where parents and caregivers can: take part with their children in a range of programs and activities; get answers to questions; get information about programs and services that are available for young children and their families; talk to early years professionals, as well as other parents and caregivers in the community.
+Ontario Early Years Centres are places where parents and caregivers can take part with their children in a range of programs and activities; get answers to questions; get information about programs and services available for young children and their families; and talk to early years professionals and other parents and caregivers in the community.

 The Ministry of Health and Long-Term Care is working to establish a patient-focused, results-driven, integrated and sustainable publicly funded health system.
 Its plan for building a sustainable public health-care system in Ontario is based on helping people stay healthy, delivering good care when people need it, and protecting the health system for future generations.